 It is essential to keep your loved one happy.
 The recovery after surgery can make your loved ones sad, depressed, and irritated.
 The inability to move around and the sudden dependence on other family members.
-Will make them feel helpless and frustrated.
-Therefore, you must give them emotional support so that your loved one does not face any problems in the recovery phase.
+It will make them feel helpless and frustrated.
+Therefore, you must give them emotional support, so your loved one does not face any problems during recovery.